tcframe allows you to grade solutions locally, on your machine.

 For example, suppose you have written a problem package for a problem.
 Your friend also has written an alternate solution to the problem, and he wants to check whether his solution agrees with yours.
 Let’s assume that his solution file is

-- The output produced by the solution does not match.
-The diff will be shown, truncated to the first 10 lines.
+- The output produced by the solution is incorrect.
+By default, the diff will be shown, truncated to the first 10 lines.